After three days, thousands of conversations, and billions of pounds in business contracts, World Travel Market London 2017 has come to an end.

 “Have a booking engine so you can claim your independence and boost your occupancy rate.”

-An optimized booking engine is the answer to the question of how hotels can secure direct bookings while cutting dependencies and reducing commission costs.
+An optimised booking engine is the answer to the question of how hotels can secure direct bookings while cutting dependencies and reducing commission costs.

 It’s important, though, for the booking engine to be branded, to support a clean and intuitive user experience, and to have a responsive design so that guests can book on any device.